jootten/A2C_Lunar_Lander/report.md

 Similarly, the critic loss (**Figure 26**) converges to zero as per usual when using Mean Squared Error as the loss function.
 Of interest here is that the return estimate depends on the policy.
-That is why the variability of the loss is that high, since the policy steadily changes so to does the value that the critic tries to estimate.
+That is why the variability of the loss is that high since the policy steadily changes so does the value that the critic tries to estimate.
 So it is only possible for the critic loss to converge near zero when the policy converges and the actions performed in each state are similar.

    ![*Figure 26: mlp critic loss*](report_screenshots/results/critic_loss_mlp.png)